AviDataGeek/.github/profile/README.md

 ## Get Involved 🤝🚀

-1. **Join our Community:** Connect with fellow aviation enthusiasts and professionals in our vibrant community forums.
-Share experiences, ask questions, and collaborate on exciting projects.

-2. **Contribute to Projects:** Make a difference in the aviation industry by exploring and contributing to our open-source projects.
+1. **Contribute to Projects:** Make a difference in the aviation industry by exploring and contributing to our open-source projects.
 Whether you're a developer, data scientist, or aviation expert, there's a spot for you.

 ## Get in Touch 📬🌐

 Questions or suggestions?
 We'd love to hear from you!
-Reach out to us on [Twitter](https://twitter.com/AviationDataGeeks) or connect with our [organization founders on GitHub](https://github.com/orgs/AviDataGeek/people).
+Reach out to us with our [organization founders on GitHub](https://github.com/orgs/AviDataGeek/people).

 Let's soar to new heights with data and innovation! 🌟